Quick Links to Specific Year-End Tax Planning Strategies & Checklists:

-First-year bonus depreciation percentage is increased to 100% (previously 50%).
+First-year bonus depreciation percentage is currently 100% (previously 50%).
 It is now allowed for both new and used qualifying property (previously just new property).

 Some business may not be eligible for bonus depreciation: ie- real estate businesses that elect to deduct 100% of their business interest and dealerships with floor-plan financing if they have average annual gross receipts of more than $25 million for the three previous tax years.

 In later years, bonus depreciation is scheduled to be reduced as follows:

 80% for property placed in service in 2023,